 Over the past month or so, many have had issue with Twitter and how they’re turning on startups like Meerkat and Datasift.
 Though it’s unfortunate, these companies are run by smart individuals and they likely never planned to be too dependent on Twitter.
 The issue isn’t about being too dependent on one platform as this is the exception, not the rule for most startups.
 The real issue is preventing your company from having the bulk of its distribution concentrated in one source.
 What does this mean?

 As a startup, your customers are going to come from many different places.
-For example, it might include – search (SEO), viral channels, public relations, direct sales, 2 sided referrals and many more.
+For example, it might include – search (SEO backlink packages), viral channels, public relations, direct sales, 2 sided referrals and many more.
 In the beginning, you’re going to want to focus in on one or two channels at most, as you can only focus on so many resources.
 Over time, you’re going to want to diversify through as many sources as possible.
 If you don’t, you can end up like Zynga or Demand Media.
 Zynga relied heavily upon Facebook for distribution and Demand Media, relied heavily upon Google for distribution.
 Both companies ended up hurting because of this in the end.
 So how do you avoid this?
 You should have a good multi-prong approach to distribution.
 The four main prongs to think of are – direct sales, paid acquisition, referral marketing, and digital marketing.
 In some cases, it’s not possible for all startups to benefit from all channels

 Direct sales was how we grew our publisher base at Onswipe and it’s how many SaaS companies grow their revenue as well.
 Direct Sales requires you to have a customer lifetime value that can justify hiring expensive folks to sell the software.
 If you can do this, then you need to think about customer concentration.
 A good rule of thumb is that your top ten customers should account for no more than 80% of your traffic.
 At Onswipe, we worked very hard to keep that number at 50%.
 The continued growth of the business should never be in the hands of one large customer.
 Of course losing them would hurt, but you don’t want it to be fatal.
 If you employ a direct sales staff, make sure that the top ten customers account for no more than 50% of direct sales volume.